California State Route 88: Route description

+(a) Route 99 near Stockton to Route 49 passing south of Ione.

+(b) Route 49 in Jackson to the Nevada state line via Pine Grove, Silver Lake, and Kirkwood.

 SR 88 begins just outside Stockton as Waterloo Road, heading northeast towards Waterloo and Lockeford.
 After leaving the city, the route passes by several farms, vineyards and orchards, some of which have roadside stands and stores, in between the small towns in the San Joaquin Valley served by the route.
 While passing through farming villages in the valley, the highway has a brief concurrency with SR 12.
 The two routes separate to pass along opposite sides of the Camanche Reservoir, where SR 88 enters Amador County.
 As the road enters Amador County, the route begins an ascent up the foothills of the Sierra Nevada towards Jackson.

 Between Sunnybrook and Martell, the road runs adjacent the corridor of the Amador Central Railroad, an abandoned freight rail line, purchased and operated by the Amador County Historical Society and other heritage railway enthusiasts who sponsor occasional train rides along the route.
 The route enters Jackson, the largest town traversed in the Sierra foothills by the highway.
 The highway runs concurrent with SR 49 through the town.
 Many locations along SR 49, including Jackson, originated as settlements during the California Gold Rush of 1849, and have a rich gold mining history.
 Both routes 49 and 88 have been re-routed around the historic part of downtown and onto a four-lane road to the west of the historic district.
 SR 88 separates from SR 49 and leaves Jackson following Jackson Creek to climb to the small town of Pine Grove.
 Along this ascent the road passes to the south of the Jackson Rancheria of Me-Wuk Indians and SR 88 is used as an access road for both the tribal nation and the Jackson Rancheria Casino Resort operated by the tribe.